NotTheDeveloper/JDA-Commons/docs/index.md

 <br>

 > Constructs a <b>new</b> guild target member instance.
-> If you don't initialize a message context interaction event, the guild target member always will be <b>null</b>.
+> If you don't initialize a message-context-interaction-event, the guild target member always will be <b>null</b>.
 >
-> Parameter: **messageEvent** - The message context interaction event, which should be initialized
+> Parameter: **messageEvent** - The message-context-interaction-event, which should be initialized
 > <br>Returns: A <b>new</b> guild target member instance
 > <br>Annotation: **NotNull**
 ```swift